When should you use multivariate testing, and when is A/B/n testing best?

 For example, a 3×2 test (testing two different versions of three design elements) would require the same amount of traffic as an A/B test with nine variations (3^2).
 3×2 is a typical MVT test.

 In a full factorial multivariate test, your traffic is divided evenly among all variations, which multiplies the amount of traffic necessary for statistical significance.
-As Leonid Pekelis, statistician at Optimizely, said, this results in a longer test run:
+As Leonid Pekelis, a statistician at Optimizely, said, this results in a longer test run:

 Altogether, the main requirement becomes running your multivariate test long enough to get enough visitors to detect many, possibly nuanced interactions.